Use Raptor Maps to identify and locate solar-site maintenance issues.

 Once your report is available, find the list of findings in the Report view:

 The list shows that four strings are defective, impacting 76 modules.
-These anomalies have the greatest impact on power available, and so have highest priority for maintenance.
+These anomalies have the greatest impact on the power available and so have the highest priority for maintenance.

-To adjust the power purchase agreement rates used to calculate the estimated annual impact, click on the dollar icon in the left-hand toolbar.
+To adjust the power-purchase-agreement rates used to calculate the estimated annual impact, click Options on the top toolbar and then enter the appropriate values:

 To assign priority, scroll down the report to the Anomaly Location table: